McFarlane Toys: Where the Wild Things Are

 In 2000, McFarlane Toys produced figures based on Maurice Sendak's classic children's book Where the Wild Things Are.
 Figures include Max, Goatboy (packaged together), Moishe, Emil, Bernard, Aaron and Tzippy.
 Each character was sculpted with the same crosshatch style from Sendak's original illustrations.

 DC Direct license

 On July 27, 2021, McFarlane Toys announced that it would take over management of any remaining DC Direct inventory and that it would continue to make statues, busts, and other collectibles (such as action figures) in DC Direct's previous merchandise lines.
-The company anticipates releasing new products in 2022.
+The company anticipated releasing new products in 2022.

 Controversies

 A number of McFarlane's figures have attracted criticism and led to boycotts for the subject matter they depict, such as Death Row Marv, which depicts the central character from the graphic novel Sin City in the electric chair, which includes a toggle switch that allows the user to "execute" the character, who shakes and speaks as if being electrocuted when the switch is flipped.
-Others, such as the company's Austin Powers action figure, were criticized for risque language in their sound chips and packaging.
+Others, such as the company's Austin Powers action figure, were criticized for risqué language in their sound chips and packaging.